redhat-actions/podman-login/README.md

 After logging in, you can work with the registry as an authenticated user, performing actions such as pushing an image, or pulling a private image.
 On GitHub runners, the authentication will be deleted at the end of each job as the workspace is cleaned up.

-Also see [push-to-registry](https://github.com/redhat-actions/push-to-registry) and [buildah-build](https://github.com/redhat-actions/buildah-build) for related actions that can make use of this authentication.
+Also see **[push-to-registry](https://github.com/redhat-actions/push-to-registry)** and **[buildah-build](https://github.com/redhat-actions/buildah-build)** for related actions that can make use of this authentication.

-This action only runs on Linux, as it uses [podman](https://github.com/containers/Podman) to perform the login.
+This action only runs on `Linux`, as it uses [podman](https://github.com/containers/Podman) to perform the log in.
 [GitHub's Ubuntu action runners](https://github.com/actions/virtual-environments#available-environments) come with Podman preinstalled.
 If you are not using those runners, you must first [install Podman](https://podman.io/getting-started/installation).

 <a id="action-inputs"></a>